Exempt Development

 The following quick reference guide has been established by DPIE to assist in navigation of the NSW Planning Portal via the following link: Find a Property Reference Guide.

-Council’s Development Liaison Team are available during business hours to discuss development proposals, property constraints and approval pathways with prospective applicants.
-The advice provided is general in nature and aims assists prospective applicants to understand the development process and Council requirements.
+In the first instance a Planning Certificate should be obtained from Council and discussed this with your nominated solicitor or conveyancer.
+If you have additional questions then Council’s Development Liaison Team are available during business hours to discuss development proposals, property constraints and approval pathways with prospective applicants.
+The response provided is general in nature and aims to assist prospective applicants in understanding the development process and Council requirements.
 If the enquiry requires technical input, the Development Liaison Team may refer the enquiry to a Duty Officer.

-General planning and building enquiries are able to be submitted via email to: council@goulburn.nsw.gov.au.
+General planning and building enquiries can be submitted via email to: council@goulburn.nsw.gov.au.

 Please ensure the legal description of the land and a thorough description of the proposed development is included in the email.
 Alternatively, a member of the Development Liaison Team is available during business hours via phone on (02) 4823 4444.

-General planning or building advice is free of charge.
+General planning or building information is free of charge.

-Goulburn Mulwaree Council provides a ‘Formal Written Advice’ service when a planning or building enquiry is complex in nature and/or requires further investigation.
-Written advice is provided by a Development Assessment Officer and depending on the complexity of the enquiry the advice is generally provided within 10-15 business days.
+Goulburn Mulwaree Council provides a ‘Formal Written Response’ service when a planning or building enquiry is complex in nature and/or requires further investigation.
+Written response is provided by a Development Assessment Officer.

-• A completed Formal Written Advice Request form available from here.
+- A completed Formal Written Response Request form available from here.

-• A statement covering the proposal and reasons for seeking formal advice.
+- A statement covering the proposal and reasons for seeking formal response.

-• Plans which are relevant to the formal advice request.
+- Plans which are relevant to the formal response request.

-Formal written advice attracts a fee in accordance with Council's fees and charges available here.
+Formal written response attracts a fee in accordance with Council's fees and charges available here.

-Requests for Formal Written Advice can be submitted with the above information to council@goulburn.nsw.gov.au.
+Requests for Formal Written Response can be submitted with the above information to council@goulburn.nsw.gov.au.

 Pre-lodgement Meeting